NATIONAL INDIAN PUDDING DAY

-- 20th-century commercial puddings with industrially perfect creamy consistency replaced the popularity of Indian pudding.
+- By the 20th-century, commercial puddings with an industrially perfect creamy consistency replaced the popularity of Indian pudding.

 - The long cooking time required for Indian pudding did not appeal to 20th century home cooks.

-- Vanilla ice cream or whipped cream are usually served with Indian pudding.
+- Vanilla ice cream or whipped cream pair nicely with Indian pudding.

 While Indian pudding may take a long time to cook, it’s worth the wait.
 Try making some Indian pudding using this Slow Cooker Indian Pudding Recipe.
 And when you do, be sure to take a picture and share your triumphant reward.
 You know others will want to join you then.